 The loss of trees and other vegetation can cause climate change, desertification, soil erosion, fewer crops, flooding, increased greenhouse gases in the atmosphere, and a host of problems for indigenous people.

-Deforestation occurs for a number of reasons, including: farming, mostly cattle due to its quick turn around; and logging, for materials and development.
+Deforestation occurs for a number of reasons, including farming, with 80% of deforestation resulting from extensive cattle ranching, and logging for materials and development.
 It has been happening for thousands of years, arguably since man began converting from hunter/gatherer to agricultural based societies, and required larger, unobstructed tracks of land to accommodate cattle, crops, and housing.
 It was only after the onset of the modern era that it became an epidemic.

-One of the most dangerous and unsettling effects of deforestation is the loss of animal and plant species due to their loss of habitat; not only do we lose those known to us, but also those unknown, potentially an even greater loss.
+One of the most dangerous and unsettling effects of deforestation is the loss of animal and plant species due to their loss of habitat.
+70% of land animals and plant species live in forests.
+Not only does deforestation threaten species known to us, but also those unknown.

-The trees of the rainforest that provide shelter for some species also provide the canopy that regulates the temperature, a necessity for many others.
-Its removal through deforestation would allow a more drastic temperature variation from day to night, much like a desert, which could prove fatal for current inhabitants.
+The trees of the rainforest that provide shelter for some species also provide the canopy that regulates the temperature.
+Deforestation results in a more drastic temperature variation from day to night, much like a desert, which could prove fatal for many inhabitants.

 The trees also help control the level of water in the atmosphere by helping to regulate the water cycle.
-With fewer trees left, due to deforestation, there is less water in the air to be returned to the soil.
-In turn, this causes dryer soil and the inability to grow crops, an ironic twist when considered against the fact that 80% of deforestation comes from small-scale agriculture and cattle ranching.
+In deforested areas, there is less water in the air to be returned to the soil.
+This then causes dryer soil and the inability to grow crops.

 Further effects of deforestation include soil erosion and coastal flooding.
-In addition to their previously mentioned roles, trees also function to retain water and topsoil, which provides the rich nutrients to sustain additional forest life.
+Trees help the land to retain water and topsoil, which provides the rich nutrients to sustain additional forest life.

-As large amounts of forests are cleared away, allowing exposed earth to whither and die and the habitats of innumerable species to be destroyed, the indigenous tribes who depend on them to sustain their way of life are also irreparably damaged.
+As large amounts of forests are cleared away, allowing exposed earth to whither and die and the habitats of innumerable species to be destroyed, the indigenous communities who live there and depend on the forest to sustain their way of life are also under threat.

-The loss of forests has an immediate and direct effect on their lifestyle that we in the modern world, despite our own dependency on what the rainforest provides, will never know.
-The level of immediacy is exponentially greater.
+The loss of forests has an immediate and direct effect on their lifestyle that we in the highly industrialized parts of the world, despite our own dependency on what the rainforest provides, will never know.
+The level of immediacy is exponentially greater for indigenous peoples.

-The governments of nations with rainforests in their borders also attempt to evict indigenous tribes, and often succeed, before the actual clear-cutting begins.
-One of the pre-emptive effects of deforestation.
+The governments of nations with rainforests in their borders often attempt to evict indigenous tribes before the actual clear-cutting begins.
+This is one of the pre-emptive effects of deforestation.